tomjoht/tomjoht.github.io/_posts/2022/2/2022-02-08-results-of-fizzled-trends-survey.md

 But tech comm has long struggled with plurality.
 This is one reason why the [STC Summit](https://summit.stc.org/) is such a challenging conference.
 There are as many different tracks as there are emphases in the field: usability, information architecture, content strategy, management, API documentation, academic fields, corporate communication, rhetoric, medical/science writing, tooling, hardware documentation, community building, knowledge management, and more.
 This is one reason why the [WTD conferences](https://www.writethedocs.org/conf/index.html) focus more on software documentation.

 Given that the tech comm field casts such a wide umbrella, it's no wonder that all of these trends would still find a home and place by different groups in different domains.
 But it is perplexing to think that trends don't come and go; they stick around gum on the sidewalk.
 You never really get rid of it.
 It just blends in to the cement.

+One reassuring aspect of this conclusion is that you most likely won't be left behind in the trends game.
+Maybe you're not working in docs-as-code and building your output on the fly from the command line.
+Maybe you're still working in Microsoft Word.
+You know what?
+So are lots of other people!

 ## Where this leaves me